elightup/slim-seo/readme.txt

 == Changelog ==

+= 3.4.7 - 2020-07-29 =
+- Fix typo in JS which breaks the preview of meta fields.

 = 3.4.6 - 2020-07-28 =
-- Fix JS error can't update counter
+- Fix JS error can't update counter.
-- Remove invalid characters in the sitemap XML
+- Remove invalid characters in the sitemap XML.
-- Fix non-protocol URL of images in the sitemap
+- Fix non-protocol URL of images in the sitemap.

 = 3.4.5 - 2020-07-21 =
-- Fix image relative URLs in the sitemap
+- Fix image relative URLs in the sitemap.
-- Add default title for images in the sitemap
+- Add default title for images in the sitemap.
 - Fix JavaScript error if the post edit is customized and don't have the plugin inputs.

 = 3.4.4 - 2020-07-16 =